coetaur0/plantlogger/README.md

 # Plant Logger
-Data logger for a plant management system
+Data logger for the sensors in a plant management system